xatapult/da-2022-schematron/docs/README.md

 # Schematron Tutorial - Declarative Amsterdam 2022

-Schematron is a validation language that goes beyond the capabilities of DTD, W3C Schema and RelaxNG.
+Schematron is an XML based validation language that goes beyond the capabilities of DTD, W3C Schema and RelaxNG.
 Using XPath expressions, it can validate almost anything in an XML document.
+It's main use case is in enforcing business rules for XML documents.

 [Declarative Amsterdam 2022](https://declarative.amsterdam/) (November 7 and 8, Amsterdam) will kick off with a day of tutorials and workshops.
 One of these will be an introduction to Schematron.